Kosovo heads to polls in early election | DW | 14.02.2021

 Most Western nations recognize the country, but Serbia and allies Russia and China do not.Tensions over Kosovo remain a source of volatility in the Balkans.

-Negotiations on normalizing ties with Serbia have not featured highly on any party's agenda.
+Negotiations on normalizing ties with Serbia have not featured highly on any party's campaign agenda.

 Talks, brokered by the US and the European Union, stalled again last year.